rachelcarmena/rachelcarmena.github.io/_posts/2021-08-10-confused-am-i.md

 ## int is not the only integer data type

-Both writing a good algorithm and choosing the most appropriate data types are really important when programming.

 If a programming language provides a data type named `int`, it can be thought as the only integer data type.
 I realized this when mentoring a friend.

 Let's see the integer data types for different programming languages.